 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-Yes, in their annual report that they tabled, there are many communities with old powerplants.
-Our generator plant is even older than us.
-Why it is lower on the priority list.
+Yes, in their annual report that they tabled, there are many communities with old power plants.
+Our power plant is even older than us.
+Why it is lower on the priority list?
 Why?

 There are many questions that I can pose.

-I would like to ask the minister clarify for me.... (interpretation ends) Can the minister assurance us on October 31 that yes, it will be...?
-He believes that it's on the fourth or fifth, so can I get assurance from the minister that he is having a meeting with his officials or the Qulliq Energy Corporation's officials, that he will be prioritizing that community when it comes to capital projects?
+I would like to ask the minister for clarification. (interpretation ends) Can the minister give assurance on October 31 that yes, it will be...?
+He believes that it's on the fourth or fifth.
+Can I get assurance from the minister that when he is having a meeting with his officials or the QEC's officials, he will be prioritizing that community when it comes to capital projects?
 Thank you, Mr. Speaker.